Adoption of a minor by a single person

 Parental authority

-The adopter alone exercises parental authority.
+The adopter shall exercise alone parental authority.

 Maintenance obligation